lordlez/lordlez/README.md

 ### Hi, I'm Lorenzo 👋

-I'm lorenzo and I am 25 years old, I am currently a computer engineering student and passionate about technology.
-Right now I'm having fun with web development technologies (html / css / javascript) but I also like researching PL / SQL.
-I like creating projects in C because I like the first language I know and I love it.
+I am 26 years old, I live in Buenos Aires (Argentina) and I love technology, I welcome you to my profile and I hope that some of my contributions will help you, have a good day!